Drew-Daniels/liaison/README.md

 #### Events
 When you want some event to occur in one application as a result of something happening in the other.
 An example could be that when an application is loaded in an iframe, you want it to request the parent application for the authorization token belonging to the user using the parent window application.
 You could use `liaison` to dispatch a `MessageEvent` to the parent window that will result in the authorization token being sent back to the iframe application.

-### Parent Model
+### `ParentContact` Model
-The `Parent` model is used to define functions (`Effects`) that can be run in the parent application whenever the iframe application requests they be run.
+The `ParentContract` model is used to define functions (`Effects`) that can be run in the parent application whenever the iframe application requests they be run.

-### IFrame Model
+### `IFrameContract` Model
-The `IFrame` model is used to define functions (`Effects`) that can be run the iframe application whenever the parent application requests they be run.
+The `IFrameContract` model is used to define functions (`Effects`) that can be run the iframe application whenever the parent application requests they be run.

 #### Effects
 An `Effect` is a function defined on one model, that the the other model can request be called at anytime.
 These functions can be synchronous or asynchronous.